spraakbanken/swell-project/Pseudonymization_guidelines.md

   * Person’s age (e.g. 18 years old)
   * Pseudonymization:
       - Change the year within the range of numbers in 5-year interval.
 If an author writes 18 y.o., provide a number from a range of numbers < age > (+ - 2) - > e.g. 16-20.
 (This is done automatically by the annotation tool.)
-      - The same as above applies to < age_string > , rendered in strings. **The actual implementation of this pseudonymization category remains to be figured out.**
+      - The same as above applies to < age_string > , rendered in strings. <!--**The actual implementation of this pseudonymization category remains to be figured out.**-->
       - ( There is a complication, though: if for example age is written in letters (and also misspelled, like "niotton" or "sIxtton"), then automatic replacement becomes nontrivial.
-We need to have an option to add "pseudonimyzation" manually directly in the tool by rewriting the target token.
+There is a need of an option to add "pseudonimyzation" manually directly in the tool by rewriting the target token.
 At the moment this is not possible.
 Another issue with this is that misspelling can be pretty bad and there is a need for "interpretation" by an assistant, e.g. "åttonde" år (elder sister) versus "tionde" år (little sister).
-Added as an issue for anonymization tool.
-(Elena, A10AT1) )
+Issues of this kind are handled individually on a case-to-case basis. <!--Added as an issue for anonymization tool.
+(Elena, A10AT1) )-->

 ---
 ### 6. Dates (all elements directly related to an individual, day, month, year)